Meet Robyn Bradley

-Favorite authors: Lionel Shriver, Jodi Picoult, Chris Bohjalian, Susan Orlean, Anne Lamott, David Sedaris, Jo Ann Beard, Cormac McCarthy, Jack London (there are too many to name, really).
+Favorite authors: Lionel Shriver, Gillian Flynn, Jodi Picoult, Chris Bohjalian, Susan Orlean, Anne Lamott, David Sedaris, Jo Ann Beard, Cormac McCarthy, Jack London (there are too many to name, really).

 What I loved to read as a kid: Anything by Judy Blume, especially Tiger Eyes.
 Alfred Hitchcock and the Three Investigators series.
 The Hardy Boys.
 Sweet Valley High Series (don’t judge).
 Where the Red Fern Grows by Wilson Rawls.
 Night by Elie Wiesel.
-Ten Little Indians by Agatha Christie (even though in seventh grade Dan Checkoway told me whodunit before I got to the end).
+And Then There Were None by Agatha Christie (even though in seventh grade Dan Checkoway told me whodunit before I got to the end).
 The Little Prince by Antoine de Saint Exupéry.
 “To Build a Fire” by Jack London.
 “The Veldt” by Ray Bradbury (which made me want to write short stories).
 The Egypt Game by Zilpha Keatley Snyder.
 Seventeen magazine (which I started reading when I was around thirteen).

 When I knew I wanted to be a writer: Mrs. Shea’s fourth grade class.

 My first job out of college: Actually, I got my first job while I was in college.
 I was lucky enough to land a paid summer position at Boston’s Magic 106.7 back in 1994 when I was going into my senior year.
 I stayed with Magic full time for the next six years and returned part time until 2007.
 And believe it or not, I honed my writing skills while I worked in radio.